Iteratively raises $5.4M to help companies build data pipelines they can trust – TechCrunch

 Seattle-based Iteratively wants to help businesses build data pipelines they can trust.
 The company today announced a $5.4 million seed funding round led by Google’s AI-centric Gradient Ventures fund.
 Fika Ventures and early Iteratively investor PSL Ventures also participated, with Gradient Ventures partner Zach Bratun-Glennon joining the company’s board.

-Patrick Thompson, Iteratively’s Co-founder and CEO, started working on Iteratively about two years ago.
-Before that, we worked at Atlassian and at Simplicity, where he met his co-founder Ondrej Hrebicek.
+Patrick Thompson, Iteratively’s co-founder and CEO, started working on Iteratively about two years ago.
+Before that, he worked at Atlassian and at Syncplicity, where he met his co-founder Ondrej Hrebicek.
 After getting started, the team spent six months doing customer discovery and the theme they picked up on was that companies weren’t trusting the data they captured.

 “We interviewed a ton of companies who built internal solutions, trying to solve this particular problem.
 We actually built one at Atlassian, as well, so I was very much intimately familiar with this pain.
 And so we decided to bring a product to market that really helps alleviate the pain,” he told me.